Cotton Futures and Cotton Options

 commodity in today's economic picture.

-to make one of the largest producers of cotton in
+to create one of the largest producers of cotton in

 the world.
-Uzbekistan is the world's second leading exporter
+Uzbekistan is now one of the world's leading exporters

-for cotton as well as other softs, but for some countries, such as India and
+for cotton as well as other softs, but some countries, such as India and

 Cotton has